-It takes an extraordinary team, from many walks of life, to bring our waterways to life and by joining us, you’ll tackle the same challenges we do, be stretched and supported and have opportunity to work alongside exceptional colleagues.
+It takes an extraordinary team, from many walks of life, to bring our waterways to life and by joining us, you’ll tackle the same challenges we do, be stretched and supported and have the opportunity to work alongside and learn from exceptional colleagues.

 We’re the charity helping millions of people feel happier and healthier by spending more time on and along our canals and rivers.
 Our rich and tranquil spaces provide places to walk, run, bike, roll, boat and rest and we have incredible infrastructures that can be matched by no other organisation.

 We place great importance not only on what we do, but how and why we do it.
 We are passionate, collaborative, and take pride in work that helps our customers and communities.
-Working for the Canal & River Trust, when you reach the end of the day, you will know you have really made a difference.
+Working for the Canal & River Trust, you will feel a daily sense of pride, knowing you have really made a difference.

 Join us and you’ll be caring for your environment as well as your community, helping make life better by water for everyone.
 Every day.

-We have designed a four year graduate scheme to start your journey towards becoming a qualified civil engineer.
+We have designed a three-four year graduate programme to start your journey towards becoming a qualified civil engineer.

 The programme is designed to bring out the best in you and push you to your full potential as a future leader and we'll help you make the very most of your talents.

 Diverse on-the-job experience through a rotational programme will be complemented by an engaging series of learning experiences to help you to build the right blend of personal and professional skills.
 You will be mentored by experienced colleagues and have support from your manager.